 Most Cases are Resolved Through Insurance Settlements

-Before you can understand your odds of “winning” a lawsuit, it is important to understand how most personal injury claims are resolved.
+Before you can understand your odds of “winning” a lawsuit, it is important to understand how most Fort Myers personal injury lawsuits are resolved.

 The vast majority of injury claims conclude not through contentious trials but as a result of negotiated settlement agreements, per the American Bar Association (ABA).
 That means most people will never have to secure a verdict in their favor in court.
 In fact, many claims never require lawsuits at all.

 No one can predict the outcome of your personal injury case with perfect accuracy.
 However, an attorney could review the facts of your case and advise you on what to expect.